qizhengyang2017/qizhengyang2017.github.io/my_talk/interview_ppt_20231229.md

 # Why perform eQTL analysis?

-- provide a reliable molecular link between DNA variants and complex phenotypes
+- Provide a reliable molecular link between DNA variants and complex phenotypes
-- prioritize causal genes at GWAS loci
+- Prioritize causal genes at GWAS loci
 ![bg right:40% h:500](./figs/image19.png)

 ---

-# eQTL hotspot
+# Networking of genes

-- a regulatory hotspot overlapped with a FL-related QTL (FL5)
+- A regulatory hotspot overlapped with a GWAS locus of FL
-- the genes were enriched in the biological processes plant-type cell wall organization and protein transport
+- The 52 genes regulated by the hotspot were involved in the processes of plant-type cell wall organization and protein transport

 ![bg right:40% h:500](./figs/image15.png)